shuan4638/pBERT-DTI/data/README.md

 # DTI-dataset
-Download the dataset at https://www.dropbox.com/home/DTI-dataset These datasets are originally retreived from https://tdcommons.ai/
+Download the dataset at https://www.dropbox.com/home/DTI-dataset <br>
+These datasets are originally retreived from https://tdcommons.ai/ <br>